thevinter/LostRuins/README.md

 Solution for the exercise "Le Rovine Perdute" for "Programma Arnaldo" by team I 42 Procioni Quantici

-The ouput file, `Routes.xml` is located inside the `output` folder, alongside pre-generated solutions for all of the files
+The ouput file, `Routes.xml` will be located inside the `output` folder (after a successful execution), alongside pre-generated solutions for all of the files